NBA flagrant fouls defined, and what's driving their sudden rise in the playoffs

 Asked on TNT's broadcast of the game whether contact to the groin automatically results in a flagrant 2, NBA senior vice president of referee development Monty McCutchen replied, "No. We have several things we look at.
 It's not an automatic [call], because you can have incidental contact there.
 But when you have significant contact, when you see that it has real impact to the groin, we want to make sure we are protecting players."

-The league office will have the final say on any possible further discipline for Embiid and Harden.
-It's worth noting that NBA executive vice president and head of basketball operations Joe Dumars emphasized to ESPN both Green's track record as a "repeat offender" and his engaging the Sacramento Kings crowd after the play as factors in the decision to suspend him a game.
-Neither is likely to come into play for Embiid and Harden.
+The league office will have the final say on any possible further discipline for Embiid, Harden and Brooks.
+It's worth noting that NBA executive vice president and head of basketball operations Joe Dumars emphasized to ESPN both Green's track record as a "repeat offender" and his engaging the Kings crowd after the play as factors in the decision to suspend him a game.
+Neither is likely to come into play for Embiid and Harden but could for Brooks, who led the league with 18 technical fouls this season.

-If the 76ers play deep into the playoffs, however, the NBA's rules on flagrant foul accumulation could come into play.
+If the 76ers or Grizzlies play deep into the playoffs, however, the NBA's rules on flagrant foul accumulation -- which are the same for both regular season and postseason -- could come into play.
 Players are automatically suspended for one game if they reach four total flagrant points, with a flagrant one counting as one point and a flagrant two counting as two points.
-Barring the call being downgraded after the fact, that already puts Harden -- like Green -- halfway to suspension.
+Barring calls being downgraded after the fact, that already puts Harden and Brooks -- like Green -- halfway to a suspension.

 The last player suspended for flagrant foul accumulation in the playoffs was Green during the 2016 NBA Finals, when his absence for Game 5 helped the Cleveland Cavaliers' comeback from a 3-1 series deficit to beat the Warriors.